rohankokkula/datasciencefolio/README.md

     ```
   - Change `isSplash` from `true` to `false`.
   - Now, if you see your website using `npm start`, it will directly open `home` rather than logo `splash` screen.
+  - You can change it from `src/assets/logo` and replace with your own signature logo

 # Deployment 📦